-The ECFC Head Start Policy Council is an advisor board made up of parents and community members whose primary responsibility is to serve as a decision-making body for the ECFC Head Start program.
-Responsibilities include conducting an evaluation of the program, approving expenditures of parent activity funds and serving as a link between parent, the community, and the Quincy Public School District.
+The ECFC Family Policy Council is an advisory board made up of parents and community members whose primary responsibility is to serve as a decision-making body for the ECFC Head Start program.
+Responsibilities include conducting an evaluation of the program, approving expenditures of parent activity funds, and serving as a link between ECFC families, the community, and the Quincy Public School District.
+All ECFC families are welcome to join Policy Council, regardless of which program their child attends.
+Invitations to join will be sent out early in the school year.